earthcomputing/bjackson-trace-analyzer/README.md

     export advert_host='192.168.0.71'

-The value above can be used either in your normal laptop shell, or within containers in or to access the 'outside' network/host.
+The value above can be used either in your normal laptop shell, or within containers to access the 'outside' network/host.

 CAVEAT: Be careful about moving among DHCP hosts or networks.
 Docker doesn't intercept host address changes, so the whole environment may need to be torn down and built up again.
 This may so be required even if the bindings "wink out" and are then restored to their previous value(s).
 If it happens to work in that case, thank your lucky stars.